 10 Surprising Greyhound Facts: Speed, History & Gentle Nature

-Greyhounds are amazing dogs with many unique traits.
-These sleek, athletic canines have a rich history and surprising characteristics that set them apart from other breeds.
-You might think you know all about Greyhounds, but there’s more to these elegant hounds than meets the eye.
-In this article, you’ll discover 10 interesting facts about these dogs that may change how you see these remarkable animals.
+The Italian Greyhound is an amazing breed with many unique traits and a long, rich history of dog racing.
+These sleek, athletic canines have characteristics that set them apart from other breeds.
+Some of these characteristics may even surprise you; there’s more to these elegant hounds than meets the eye.
+In this article, you’ll discover 10 interesting facts about Greyhounds that may change how you see these remarkable animals.

 Greyhounds have a rich history that dates back thousands of years.
 You might be surprised to learn that these elegant dogs have been around for millennia.
 Ancient dog remains found in modern-day Syria were dated to be about 4,000 years old.
 These remains belonged to a Greyhound/Saluki breed, showing how far back the lineage goes.